ONSdigital/census-rm-load-generator/loadgen-terraform/README.md

-If you decide not to follow those steps, the following is info for whay rabbitmq and postgres require
+If you decide not to follow those steps, the following is info for what rabbitmq and postgres require
 ###  RabbitMQ Access

 - To access the RabbitMQ cluster the target project will need to be peered with the load-gen project